-NATIONAL AND PROVINCIAL OUTCOMES FOR LOCAL GOVERNMENT 2023/24 Outcome/Output Progress to date Number or Percentage Achieved Output: Improving access to basic services Output: Implementation of the Community Work Programme Output: Deepen democracy through a refined Ward Committee model Output: Administrative and financial capability Note: Some of the outputs detailed on the ensure that this information consistent.
-Note: Some of the outputs detailed on this table may have been reported elsewhere in the Annual Report.
+NATIONAL AND PI NATIONAL AND PROVINCIAL OUTCOMES FOR LOCAL GOVERNMENT 2022/23 Outcome/Output Progress to date Number or Percentage Achieved Output: Improving access to basic services Output: Implementation of the Community Work Programme Output: Deepen democracy through a refined Ward Committee model Output: Administrative and financial capability Note: Some of the outputs detailed on this table may have been reported elsewhere in the Annual Report.
 Kindly ensure that this information consistent.
-T S